How to Tell if You Have Insulin Resistance

 Doctors diagnose hyperinsulinemia by looking for signs of its effects on the body.
-The earliest and most reliable sign is excess visceral fat.
-While scientists sometimes use computerized scans to measure fat in the abdomen, they’ve learned they can estimate the amount of visceral fat with reasonable accuracy simply by measuring the circumference of people’s abdomens with a tape measure and comparing it to their height.
+The earliest and most reliable sign is excess fat buildup in the abdomen.
+Although scientists use computerized scans to measure fat in the abdomen, they’ve learned they can estimate the amount of visceral fat with reasonable accuracy simply by measuring the circumference of people’s abdomens with a tape measure and comparing it to their height.
 (Pants size doesn’t count.
 You need to wrap a tape measure around your belly at the level of your navel.)
-If your abdominal girth is more than 50 percent of your height, you probably produce too much insulin.
+If your abdominal girth is more than 50 percent of your height, you probably have insulin resistance.

 The “Metabolic Syndrome”

-If in addition to excess belly fat you have two or more of the following signs, doctors call it the “metabolic syndrome.”
-Having this increases the risk of diabetes and heart disease and polycystic ovary syndrome.
+If in addition to increased belly fat, you have any of the following conditions, you are probably producing between two and six times the normal amount of insulin.
+Doctors call this the “Metabolic Syndrome.”
+It increases your risk of diabetes, heart disease and polycystic ovary syndrome.

--Borderline high blood glucose levels (110 or higher)
+-Borderline fasting high blood sugar (110 or higher)

-These test are often done as part of routine physical examinations, so you might be able to get the results with a call to your doctor’s office.
-If you have the metabolic syndrome you are probably producing between two and six times the normal amount of insulin .
+(These tests are often done as part of routine physical examinations so you might be able to get the results with a call to your doctor’s office.)

 Type 2 Diabetes

 Years of insulin overproduction often wears out the insulin producing cells (beta cells) of the pancreas.
-When insulin production can’t keep up with demand, your blood sugar rises and you develop type 2 diabetes.
-If you have been diagnosed with type 2 diabetes, you’ve been overproducing insulin for years.
+When insulin production can’t keep up with demand, your blood sugar rises which is called type 2 diabetes.
+If you have been diagnosed with type 2 diabetes, you’ve probably been overproducing insulin for years.

 Polycystic Ovary Syndrome (PCOS)